callab/communication-game/README.md

 In development, the express app is responsible for serving the client .js bundle from the `/public` folder.
-In production, the express app still needs to render a template with the correct script tag, but static files are served by Nginx.
+In production, the express app still needs to render a template with the correct script tag, but static files are (should be?) served by Nginx.

 ### Deployment
 [Fabric](http://docs.fabfile.org/en/2.4/index.html), a Python library, is used